How to Become a Veterinarian

 Licenses, Certifications, and Registrations

 Veterinarians must be licensed in order to practice in the United States.
-Licensing requirements vary by state, but all states require prospective veterinarians to complete an accredited veterinary program and to pass the North American Veterinary Licensing Examination.
-Veterinarians working for the state or federal government may not be required to have a state license, because each agency has different requirements.
+Licensing requirements vary by state, but prospective veterinarians in all states must complete an accredited veterinary program and pass the North American Veterinary Licensing Examination.

 Communication skills.
 Strong communication skills are essential for veterinarians, who must be able to discuss their recommendations and explain treatment options to animal owners and give instructions to their staff.

-Decisionmaking skills.
+Decision-making skills.
 Veterinarians must decide the correct method for treating the injuries and illnesses of animals.
-For instance, deciding to euthanize a sick animal can be difficult.

 Manual dexterity.
-Manual dexterity is important for veterinarians, because they must control their hand movements and be precise when treating injuries and performing surgery.
+Veterinarians must control their hand movements and be precise when treating injuries and performing surgery.

 Problem-solving skills.
 Veterinarians need strong problem-solving skills because they must figure out what is ailing animals.
 Those who test animals to determine the effects of drug therapies also need excellent diagnostic skills.